© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Moated site at Moat House is a scheduled monument protected by Historic England under reference 1017243.
 View the official record →

-Moated site at Moat House is a medieval defensive or manorial settlement situated in Warwickshire.
+The moated site at Moat House in Warwickshire is a medieval defensive earthwork comprising a substantial water-filled ditch surrounding a residential platform.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017243.

 Moated site at Moat House is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1017243.